-The DASH survey (designed and managed by Timmus Ltd, with the generous support of an advisory board of industry experts) collects information across an organisation’s staff and volunteers which helps them to better understand and support their people now and in the future.
+The DASH survey (designed and managed by Timmus Ltd and the Heritage Alliance with the generous support of an advisory board of industry experts) collects information across an organisation’s staff and volunteers which helps them to better understand and support their people now and in the future.

 Step 1.
 One person from each organisation working across heritage – ideally the digital lead – signs up on behalf of their organisation via these links: